-However, certain non-prohibited services may be pre-approved by the Audit Committee Chairman personally in advance of full Audit Committee consideration and approval, provided, that each engagement total no more than \$20,000 in fees prior to the next regularly scheduled meeting of the Audit Committee, at which time the entire Audit Committee is required to consider and either approve or reject the engagement, provided the engagement otherwise does not appear reasonably likely to compromise KPMG LLP's independence.
+However, certain non-prohibited services may be pre-approved by the Audit Committee Chair personally in advance of full Audit Committee consideration and approval, provided, that each engagement total is no more than \$50,000 in fees prior to the next regularly scheduled meeting of the Audit Committee, at which time the entire Audit Committee is required to consider and either approve or reject the engagement, provided the engagement otherwise does not appear reasonably likely to compromise KPMG LLP's independence.
 The Audit Committee pre-approved all of the services described above.
-The Audit Committee is responsible for fee negotiations with KPMG LLP and is assisted by the active involvement of the Company's CFO.
+The Audit Committee is responsible for fee negotiations with KPMG LLP and is assisted by the active involvement of the Company's Chief Financial Officer.